jkeefe/jkeefe.github.io/family-projects/README.md

 }
 ```

 Every sketch used in "Family Projects for Smart Objects" is also available as a zipped-up file [you can download here](https://github.com/jkeefe/family-projects-sketches/archive/master.zip).
-Once you do, navigate to your downloads file and unzip the file `family-projects-sketches-master.zip`, usually done just by clicking or double-clicking its icon.
+Once you do, navigate to your downloads folder and unzip the file `family-projects-sketches-master.zip`, usually done just by clicking or double-clicking its icon.

 You'll find all of the sketches within "chapter" folders in that file.
 The sketches end in `.ino` (for Ardu_ino_) and have a blue Arduino icon.
 To use one, just double-click on it.